-Code Enforcement addresses issues and complaints in regards to property maintenance, housing, health/safety, zoning and graffiti violations and will assure compliance to City Municipal Codes, including adopted County Health Regulations, in a timely, responsible, fair and impartial manner.
+Code Enforcement addresses issues and complaints in regards to property maintenance, housing, health/safety, and graffiti violations and will assure compliance to City Municipal Codes, including adopted County Health Regulations, in a timely, responsible, fair and impartial manner.

 Our mission is to promote and protect the overall health, safety and welfare of the citizens of South Salt Lake; by enforcing city codes that assist in maintaining property values of the city, preserving residential and commercial areas against hazardous and deteriorating conditions, and deter crime.

-If you have a complaint, questions, or concerns regarding an issue of an ordinance nature, please call the Urban Livability Dept at 801-464-6712.
+If you have a complaint, questions, or concerns regarding an issue of an ordinance nature, please call the Urban Livability Dept at 801-464-6712 or 801-412-3652.
 Please make sure to leave your name, phone number, address, as well as the reason for your call, and someone will get back to you as soon as possible, or you may contact the Ordinance Enforcement Officer for your area as listed below:

 CODE ENFORCEMENT OFFICERS